Norton Commando Timing Cover Removal and Installation

 The ignition rotor (breaker cam) is a light press fit into the case.
 It gets removed before the cover comes off.

 The factory service manual calls for a specialty tool (06-4298 slide hammer) to remove the rotor.
-For those interested in buying one, this tool also removes rocker spindles from the cylinder head.
+This tool has a double function of removing rocker spindles from the cylinder head.

 As an alternative to buying the special tool, I adapted my body shop slide hammer to accommodate a 5/16-24 bolt, which was then threaded into the breaker cam.